isomerpages/nyp-sirs/_digital-programmes/5j-digital-commerce-visual.md

 <li>Drive effective visual marketing through well define customer personas, setting your visual direction and navigation pathway</li>
 <li>Systematic plan and implement process for effective visual marketing</li>
   </ul>

+<h4>Who Should Attend</h4>
+<p>This masterclass is suitable for entrepreneurs, marketing, visual merchandising, and operations.</p>

+<h4>Requirements</h4>
+<p>Participants are required to bring a laptop for in-class photoshop practical.
+Photoshop software will be provided for training purposes.</p>

 <h4>Duration</h4>
 <p>2 days (9am - 6pm)</p>